 Remove the crab legs and set them aside.
 Remove the claws from the legs so that each leg is divided into two parts.

-Cut the crab bodies into halves or quarters with a cleaver.
+Using a cleaver, cut the crab bodies into halves or quarters.
+Set aside.

-Set a deep, heavy-bottomed pan over a medium flame, and when the pan is hot, add the cooking oil and heat the oil.
+Set a deep, heavy-bottomed pan over a medium heat.
+When the pan is hot, add the cooking oil and heat the oil.

-Add the green chilies and the masala paste to the oil and sauté for five minutes.
+Add the green chilies and the masala paste to the oil and sauté for 5 minutes.
 Stir frequently to prevent burning.

-Turn off the fire and serve immediately with plain boiled rice or jeera rice.
+Serve immediately with plain boiled rice or jeera rice.
+Enjoy.